 GZA will convert the three on-site soil borings described above into permanent groundwater monitoring wells using HSA drilling techniques.
-GZA will also install two off-site permanent groundwater monitoring wells along the sidewalk of Clermont Avenue.
+GZA will also install two off-site permanent groundwater monitoring wells along the sidewalk of Clermont Avenue and one onsite well at northeastern corner.
 The wells will be installed to approximately 35' bgs, or refusal, and will be screened from approximately 25'-35' bgs.
 Off-site monitoring wells will be installed downgradient of the Site.
-The proposed monitoring well locations are presented in Figure 4.
+The proposed monitoring well locations are presented in Figure 5.
 The monitoring wells will be installed using a hollow stem auger drill rig and constructed with Schedule 40, two-inch diameter PVC pipe.
 The following is a summary of the planned well construction.